Introduction

 Enable

-viaservices.fwupd.enable = true;
+fwupdviaservices.fwupd.enable = true; -

 Rebuild your system using

-needs to run after reboot.
-I cannot say for certain if thetest
+nixos-rebuild.
+I used theswitchflag becausefwupdneeds to run after reboot.
+I cannot say for certain if thetestwill work but better safe than a bricked laptop. -

 Add the LVFS testing channgel via

-fwupdmgr enable-remote lvfs-testing
+fwupdmgr enable-remote lvfs-testing -

 Then run the following

-fwupdmgr refresh fwupdmgr get-updates fwupdmgr update
+fwupdmgr refresh fwupdmgr get-updates fwupdmgr update -

 The prompt will recommend that you reboot and you should do so.
 The system will reboot and

-will begin updating your BIOS.
+fwupdwill begin updating your BIOS.

 Do not worry if it appears to take a while.
 My system took a few minutes to update, rebooted, showed nothing but a black screen for another minute and then continued with the boot process normally.
 You got this.